-At the Linked Foundation, we invest technical and financial resources to develop and scale social enterprises that improve the health of rural communities throughout Latin America.
-We focus on women, who are important agents of change as health and economic decision-makers; and by investing in scalable, market-based solutions, we can ensure long-term, sustained impact.
+At the Linked Foundation, we invest technical and financial resources to develop and scale social enterprises that improve the health of communities throughout Latin America.
+We focus on women, who are important agents of change as health and economic decision-makers.
+By investing in scalable, market-based solutions, and creating strong cross-sector partnerships, we can ensure long-term, sustained impact.

 IF YOU THINK WE WOULD MAKE A GOOD PARTNER